UPCOMING EVENTS

 Legal frameworks for public participation

 This working seminar has the purpose of developing legal legal frameworks for public participation.
-More specifically, the group will produce a a model ordinance for local governments, and a model amendment for the state level.
+More specifically, the group will produce a model ordinance for local governments and a model amendment for the state level.

 Participants: